PEACExM/Cerium-Privacy-Policy/README.md

 # Privacy-Policy For Dranzer

 ## **Dranzer Privacy Policy**
-### By using Rapid you accept with its privacy policy.
+### By using Dranzer you accept with its privacy policy.

 ## 1. What does it store?